Visiting Virgin Gorda on your BVI charter yacht

 Gorda Peak – This moderate/easy trail is accessible from the top of the highest peak from the road and will require transport to get there.
-There are 2 trails of one is short (about 800ft) and the other climbs steadily to the peak where a treehouse platform awaits you for a 360 degree spectacular view of most of the surrounding islands.
-The trail starts well groomed but steep and then evens out with more of a footpath to the top.
+There are 2 trails of one is short (about 800ft) and the other climbs steadily to the peak where a treehouse platform awaits you for a 360° spectacular view of most of the surrounding islands.
+The trail starts well-groomed but steep and then evens out with more of a footpath to the top.
 This trail takes about 25 min one way.
 The views are rewarding and worth the effort.
-Note: Comfortable hiking shoes suggested.
+Note: Comfortable hiking shoes are suggested.

 Bitter End Yacht Club – This famous yacht club has so much to offer.
-From hiking, shopping, great restaurants and water sport rental to a few bars like The Crawl Pub along the pretty walkway that follows the bay around to Biras Creek where there is The Fat Virgin restaurant and bar right on the water serving drinks and good cheese burgers.
+From hiking, shopping, great restaurants, and water sports rental to a few bars like The Crawl Pub along the pretty walkway that follows the bay around to Biras Creek where there is The Fat Virgin restaurant and bar right on the water serving drinks and good cheeseburgers.

 Saba Rock – (Closed – currently under re-construction) This cute island resort is only accessible by boat and has beautiful gardens to walk along with your specialty drink and rest on a comfortable deck facing the Eustatia Sound.
 Hammocks swing in the tradewinds and there is also a small seawater tank where some eels and lobsters hide.
 At happy hour they feed the tarpons and this is a lot of fun for everyone.
 A free ferry will take you to and from Bitter End Yacht Club.

 Sandbox Bar & Grill – Located on Prickly Pear island in the North Sound of Virgin Gorda.
-A long beach with volleyball net and sun loungers available after you purchase an ice cold beverage.
-This beach is great to hang out after you swim up or kayak to the bar.
+A long beach with a volleyball net and sun loungers is available after you purchase an ice-cold beverage.
+This beach is great to hang out with after you swim up or kayak to the bar.

 Enjoy your visit to this little slice of paradise.
 Book now with Epic to find the right boat and crew for your next unbelievable vacation!